On the Optimal Regularity Implied by the Assumptions of Geometry II: Connections on Vector Bundles: Proof of optimal regularity and Uhlenbeck compactness

-Theorem \ref{Thm_equiv}, part (ii), states that if there exists a gauge transformation $U\in W^{1,2p}(\Omega)$ pointwise in $SO(r,s)$, such that the gauge transformed connection $\Aop$ in \eqref{connection_transfo_VB} has optimal regularity $\Aop \in W^{1,p}(\Omega)$, then $\Ati \equiv U^{-1} \Aop U \in W^{1,p}$ together with $U$ solve the RT-equations \eqref{RT_1} and \eqref{RT_2}, respectively.
-The proof of this statement follows directly from the derivation of the RT-equation in Section \ref{Sec_RT-eqn_derivation}, and it is straightforward to extend this derivation to the weak formalism of Section \ref{Sec_weak}.
+Theorem \ref{Thm_equiv}, part (ii), states that if there exists a gauge transformation $U\in W^{1,2p}(\Omega)$ pointwise in $SO(r,s)$, such that the gauge transformed connection $\Aop$ in \eqref{connection_transfo_VB} has optimal regularity $\Aop \in W^{1,\hat{p}}(\Omega)$ for $\hat{p} = \min\{p,\bar{p}\}$, then $\Ati \equiv U^{-1} \Aop U \in W^{1,\hat{p}}$ together with $U$ solve the RT-equations \eqref{RT_1} and \eqref{RT_2}, respectively.
+The proof of this statement follows directly from the derivation of the RT-equation in Section \ref{Sec_RT-eqn_derivation}, and it is straightforward to extend this derivation to the weak formalism of Section \ref{Sec_weak} and the regularities addressed here.